bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	.forEach just takes inputs and inserts them back into the original array while .map creates a whole new array

 2. What is the difference between a function and a method?

+	A function is called by name while a method is implicitly passed onto the object

 3. What is closure?

+	A closure is just simply a function that uses another function as a parameter

 4. Describe the four rules of the 'this' keyword.

+	1. this in the default definition refers to the global object 'object window'
+	2. implicit binding means it is using dot notation and refers to whatever is left of the dot
+	3. explicit binding means explicity passing this to a call() or apply()
+	4. new binding means that an object is created and this refers to attributes

 5. Why do we need super() in an extended class?

+	We need a super to pass on the the properties from the parent

 ## Project Set up